microsoft/playwright/docs/src/api/params.md

 ## template-locator-get-by-title

 Allows locating elements by their title.
-For example, this method will find the button by its title "Submit":
+For example, this method will find the button by its title "Place the order":

 ```html
 <button title='Place the order'>Order Now</button>